Participatory theatre as a powerful educational tool

 Our action

-This edutainment program has proven to be a remarkably effective communication and awareness tool.
+Unlike other methods of disseminating messages, such as brochures, this edutainment program has proven to be a remarkably efficient tool for communication and to raise awareness.
 The performers present short plays illustrating real-life problems and situations chosen by the FXB team in the targeted community.
 They encourage the audience to intervene at key moments in the performance, whenever the spectator thinks that he or she can say or do something that would change the course of events.
 Role-playing is a simple but effective way to address the issues at hand: the complementary performances and workshops allow audience members to analyze their own reality, become aware of the potentially negative impact of their actions on others, and thus gain a greater sense of ownership concerning the need for behavioural change.
 This technique also tends to create empathy among community members.

 Program impact